Pump Sizing in District Heating Networks

 Worst-point control

-Worst-point control (also: differential pressure setpoint control at the worst point) is the most efficient control strategy for network pumps.
-A differential pressure sensor is installed at the hydraulically most unfavourable consumer.
-The pump speed is controlled so that a minimum differential pressure (e.g. 0.3 to 0.5 bar) is always maintained at this point, which is required for proper operation of the heat transfer station.
+Worst-point control (differential pressure setpoint control at the worst point) is the most efficient control strategy for network pumps.
+A differential pressure sensor is installed at the hydraulically most unfavourable consumer, and the pump speed is regulated so that a minimum differential pressure (for example 0.3 to 0.5 bar) is always held at that point, as the heat transfer station requires for proper operation.

 Δpworst pointΔpHTS,min\Delta p_{\text{worst point}} \geq \Delta p_{\text{HTS,min}}